Zulkifli Lubis

-General Zulkifli Lubis (December 26, 1923 – June 23, 1993) was Chief of Staff of the Indonesian Army from May 8, 1955 to June 26, 1955 and founder and first Chairman of the first Intelligence Agency in Indonesia.
+General Zulkifli Lubis (26 December 1923 – 23 June 1993) was Chief of Staff of the Indonesian Army from 8 May 1955 to 26 June 1955 and founder and first Chairman of the first Intelligence Agency in Indonesia.

 Early life

 Zulkifli was the fifth of ten children.
 His father was Aden Lubis, with the title of Sutan Srialam and his mother was Siti Rewan Nasution.
 Both of his parents were teachers at a Normaalschool.

 Zulkifli Lubis enjoyed a Dutch education at the Hollandsch Inlansche School.
 After completing HIS, then Zulkifli continued to Meer Uitgebreid Lager Onderwijs (MULO).
-At that time Zulkifli Lubis begans reading the Deli Blaad newspaper, which he obtained from a friend who was selling it.
+At that time Zulkifli Lubis began reading the Deli Blaad newspaper, which he obtained from a friend who was selling it.
 Through Deli Blaad, Zulkifli got to know the speeches of Sukarno, Hatta, Mohammad Husni Thamrin and debates in the Volksraad.
 At MULO, Zulkifli and his friends were members of a Patriot group.
 They conducted silent opposition to Dutch rule by not singing the Dutch anthem, Wilhelmus, during ceremonies and inviting other participants in the ceremony to not sing as well.

 After graduating from MULO, Zulkifli continued to Algemeene Middlebare School B in Yogyakarta.
 At AMS B, Zulkifli and his friends often held national discussions, including people from Parindra.